How to Write a CV with No Experience in 2025

 Pro Tip

 Enhance your CV by adding measurable achievements, also called career accomplishments, to prove your abilities.
-Quantify by adding numbers and figures such as:
+Quantify by adding numbers and figures, such as:

 • Sales growth percentages